 Meal plans are available for on- and off-campus students, enabling you to save money while dining on campus.
-Current meal plan options can be viewed online at mealplans.gmu.edu.
+Current meal plan options can be viewed online at masondining.sodexomyway.com.
+In addition to two all-you-care to eat dining halls, Mason Dining has 20+ restaurant locations such as Chick-fil-a, Dunkin', 24-hours Starbucks, and many more.

 Access your meal plan with your Mason ID.
-In resident dining halls, meal plan holders can also gain access without their Mason ID by registering for the Iris identity verification system at the Mason Card Office.
+In resident dining halls, meal plan holders can also gain access without their Mason ID by registering for the IRIS identity verification system at the Mason Card Office.